anharmonic/anharmonic.github.io/thermal2-manual.md

 sparse.x [-i mat3R.input] [-o mat3R.output]
 	    [-t threshold] [-n num_trials]
 ```
-Where ma3R.input (default mat3R) is the name of the dense file of Fcs, mat3R.output will be the output file of sparse FCs (you can use “none” to avoid saving them to file); threshold is in Rydberg/bohr3 (all matrix elements smaller than this will be discarded, default: zero, do not discard anything) and num_trials is the number of random trial q-point triplets to compute by Fourier interpolation.
+Where ma3R.input (default mat3R) is the name of the dense file of Fcs, mat3R.output will be the output file of sparse FCs (you can use “none” to avoid saving them to file); threshold is in Ry/bohr<sup>3</sup> (all matrix elements smaller than this will be discarded, default: zero, do not discard anything) and num_trials is the number of random trial q-point triplets to compute by Fourier interpolation.
 If num_trials is provided, the code will print out the elapsed time using the dense and sparse algorithm, the speedup and the eventual discrepancy between the two methods (which should be zero if the threshold is zero)
 #### d3_asr3.x
 This code applies the acoustic sum rules (ASR) to the third order FCs.
 It can only work on dense Fcs, not on the sparse ones.
-As the sum is applied iteratively, it will automatically stop after 10,000 iterations, or when the residual violation of the ASR is less than 10-12 or if a file named STOP is created in the running directory.
+As the sum is applied iteratively, it will automatically stop after 10,000 iterations, or when the residual violation of the ASR is less than 10<sup>-12</sup> or if a file named STOP is found in the running directory.
 Syntax:
 ```
 asr3.x [-i mat3R.input] [-o mat3R.output]
        [-t threshold] [-n iter_max]
 ```
-This syntax will read the dense Fcs from file mat3R.input, apply the ASR iteratively until threshold is reached (default 10-12), or for iter_max, then save it to mat3R.output (default: mat3R.input.asr).
-If a file named “STOP” is found in the working directory, the code will stop after the next iteration and  immediately save the Fcs to mat3R.output
+These options will read the dense FCs from file mat3R.input, apply the ASR iteratively until threshold is reached (default 10<sup>-12</sup>), or for iter_max, then save it to mat3R.output (default: mat3R.input.asr).
+If a file named “STOP” is found in the working directory, the code will stop after the next iteration and  immediately save the FCs to mat3R.output
 #### d3_recenter.x
-NOTE: this code is experimental and while useful for debugging, use at your own risk.
+NOTE: this code is useful for debugging, but it is provided “as is”, with no support or guarantee.
 ```
 d3_recenter.x NQX NQY NQZ [-n NFAR]
            [-i mat3R.input] [-o mat3R.output] [-w]
 ```
-Reads force constants from mat3R.input, interpolate them on a grid of NQX x NQY x NQZ points, recenter them on a Wigner-Seitz cell constructed up to NFAR unit cells and save the result in mat3R.input.recenter.
+Reads force constants from mat3R.input, interpolate them on a grid of NQX × NQY × NQZ points, recenter them on a Wigner-Seitz cell constructed up to NFAR unit cells and save the result in mat3R.input.recenter.

 Uses the properties of Fourier interpolation to transform the 3rd order force constants from a grid to another.
 If the new grid is different than the initial one, some interpolation will be done, if the grid is the same, you can use the nfar parameter to recalculate the Wigner-Seitz cell centering.
 This code be useful to compare the results from grids of different sizes, or to put the force constants in a format that is easier to understand for external codes.

-If the -w option is specified, the intermediate D3 matrices will, for the NQX x NQY x NQZ grid will be written to files called atmp_Q1*_Q2*_Q3*.
+If the -w option is specified, the intermediate D3 matrices will, for the NQX × NQY × NQZ grid will be written to files called atmp_Q1…\_Q2…\_Q….
 #### d3_import_shengbte.x
 ```
 d3_import_shengbte.x NQX NQY NQZ [-n NFAR] [-w] [-s mat2R]
            [-i FORCE_CONSTANT_THIRD] [-o mat3R.shengbte]
 ```
 Reads the 3-body force constants produced by Mingo & Carrete code thirdorder.py6 and import them to the thermal2 format.
-The size of the supercell used for the FCs calculation must be specified as NQX x NQY x NQZ.
+The size of the supercell used for the FCs calculation must be specified as NQX × NQY × NQZ.
 In order to prepare the FCs for Fourier interpolation, they are taken to reciprocal space and then back to real space, and re-centered including up to NFAR neighbouring cell to ensure locality.

 In order to read the system information (cell and position of the atoms) a file containing the force constants header in the thermal2 format must be provided with the -s option (default: mat2R).
 Note that a 2nd order FCs file, produced with d3_q2r.x or even with normal q2r.x, for the same system, is sufficient.

-If the -w option is specified, the intermediate D3 matrices, generated on the NQX x NQY x NQZ grid, will be written to files  with names atmp_Q1*_Q2*_Q3* (check the manual of d3q for details on the file names).
+If the -w option is specified, the intermediate D3 matrices, generated on the NQX × NQY × NQZ grid, will be written to files  with names atmp_Q1…\_Q2…\_Q3… (check the manual of d3q for details on the file names).

 See also import_phonopy.py.
 #### d3_sqom.x
 NOTE: this code is experimental and not widely tested, use at your own risk.

 This codes reads a spectral weight file from d3_lw.x and computes the convolution with a Lorentzian function that has an energy-dependent FWHM.
 This procedures simulates the broadening introduced by Raman spectroscopy experiments.
 This code can also sum and average the spectral function coming from several different files, to simulate the uncertainty of the neutron wavevectors.
 It reads its input from a file called input.SQOM.
-Please see the code of PROGRAM_sqom.f90 for details.
+Please see teh example input.SQOM in Examples for details.

 ### Tools
-In the tools/ directory, a selection of tools for pres- and post-processing of data.
+In the tools/ directory, a selection of tools for pre- and post-processing of data.

 #### funcoft.sh
 This is a short bash script to get a plottable file of the linewidth of a specific phonon mode as a function of temperature.